BValuks/CV/README.md

 ## Hobbies

-- A guitarist of 20 years.
-I play in a band called Bennett Valuks
+- I am a guitarist of 20 years.
+I play in a band called Bennett Valuks.
+I am also a big gamer and reader.
+As you can see, I am a nerd several times over.